-Hope for Dementia is a federal non-profit charitable organization (Registration # 815949763 RR001) working to support the cause of safeguarding healthy brains in our aging population.
-Hope for Dementia is dedicated to supporting the diagnosis, treatment and prevention of dementia and other cognitive disorders.
+Hope for Dementia is a federal non-profit charitable organization (Registration # 815949763 RR001) whose mission is to support the cause of safeguarding healthy brains in our aging population.
+Hope for Dementia is dedicated to supporting early diagnosis, and treatment of dementia and other cognitive disorders.

 Launched in September of 2019, the Intergenerational Learning program aims to reconnect the youth with the elderly population with the hope of bridging the gap between generations.
 Our youth volunteers engage in technology focused seminars that aim to educate senior citizens on the digital age, and in turn seniors are asked to teach our youth volunteers about something meaningful to them, such as life or career advice.
 The interactions allow both groups to learn from each other and to reduce the social isolation that many elderly people experience.

 The beginning of the COVID-19 pandemic brought on many challenges, but it especially impacted low-income families and seniors’ access to fresh and healthy food.
 The Healthy Food Healthy Brain food donation program was launched in partnership with IGA Extra Duchemin (Saint-Laurent) and Member of Parliament for Saint-Laurent Ms. Emmanuella Lambropoulos, to ensure that seniors and families in Saint-Laurent would have continued access to healthy food throughout the pandemic and afterwards.
 Hope for Dementia knows that maintaining a healthy and balanced diet is one way to help reduce the risk of dementia.
 Through this program we not only provide people with healthy and complete meals, but also educate people on the importance of eating healthy food for a healthy brain.